oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

 ## Task 4: Redeploy the application

-1. Run the the command below to restart the stafulsets.
+1. Run the command below to restart the stafulsets.
 This will redeploy the application.

     ``` bash
     <copy>